Purchase Orders & Vendor Management

 Can I receive items in multiple batches?

 Yes.
 During the receiving wizard, enter only the quantities you actually received.
-The PO status changes to "Partially Received" and you can run the wizard again when the remaining items arrive.
+The PO status changes to "Delivery in progress" and you can run the wizard again when the remaining items arrive.

-What happens to my inventory when I finalise a purchase order?
+What happens to my inventory when I complete a purchase order?

 For each line item with "Update Inventory" enabled: if the item exists, the received quantity is added to your stock and the cost is updated; if it is a new item, a new inventory record is created with the details you entered during receiving.